 Never use coins.
 It’s a tradition to give new single bank notes instead of old ones.
+Check with your bank to find out when these new notes will be available in time for CNY.
 Now you know why there are long queues in banks!

 When giving, express your blessings and well wishes to the receiver.
 Don’t forget to give with both hands as this is regarded as a sign of courtesy.
 The right moment is normally when you arrive and greet at your host’s home or gathering.
 Do not wait to do it when it is time to leave and say farewell.

-If you receive Ang Bao, don’t immediately give them back an Ang Bao at the same time.
+If you receive an ang bao, don’t immediately give them back an ang bao at the same time.
 It shouldn’t look like an exchange.
 Perhaps wait for another moment.

 9. Keep some Ang Bao in your Bag

-You don’t have to give Ang Bao to everyone you know, but keep a few in your bag just in case you might bump into someone.
+You don’t have to give ang baos to everyone you know, but keep a few in your bag just in case you might bump into someone.
 It’s best to keep a mixture of $2, $8 and $10 envelopes on you from now until mid-February.
-The larger amount Ang Bao for your Helper and children can be given on Chinese New Year Eve or Day.
+The larger amount ang bao for your helper and children can be given on Chinese New Year Eve or Day.

 Gong Xi Fa Cai! – Wishing you happiness and prosperity (use this when receiving gifts or Ang Bao)

-Xin Nian Kuai Le – Happy New Year (use as a general Chinese New Year greeting)
+Xin Nian Kuai Le – Happy New Year (used as a general Chinese New Year greeting)